Secrets of People Whose Houses Smell Amazing

 Deal with moisture.

 It’s the number one cause of household odors, says Rachel Hoffman, the author of the (bluntly yet inspirationally named) book Unf*ck Your Habitat: You’re Better Than Your Mess ($16; amazon.com).
-Consider purchasing a hygrometer (like the digital thermo-hygrometer, $29; muji.us) and testing each room—if you discover a room with humidity above 60%, you may want to use a dehumidifier.
+Consider using a hygrometer to test the humidity level in each room—if you discover a room with humidity above 60 percent, you may want to use a dehumidifier.
 If needed, you can run more than one dehumidifier, but note that they can use a lot of energy: Start with one and see how it goes.

 If you live in a humid climate, avoid wall-to-wall carpeting or rugs, which can trap moisture, especially in areas like the kitchen and bathroom, Hoffman says.
-Consider keeping moisture-absorbing crystals in smaller areas that get damp, such as bathrooms and some closets (like the crystals from Damp-Rid, $11; amazon.com).
+Consider keeping moisture-absorbing crystals in smaller areas that get damp, such as bathrooms and some closets ($13, bedbathandbeyond.com).
 And keep an eye on more micro sources of moisture, such as sponges and towels: Replace sponges at least every one to two weeks, ensure clean towels are fully dry before folding and putting them away, and hang bath mats over the shower rod to help them dry.

 Out with the obvious.